synnaxlabs/synnax/docs/tech/rfc/0012-230501-telemetry-streaming.md

 ## 5.1 - Event Channels

-Event channels are build for two workloads: highly irregular, low volume telemetry and multi-writer scenarios.
+Event channels are built for two workloads: highly irregular, low volume telemetry and multi-writer scenarios.
 The former allows us to support [supervisory](/docs/tech/telemetry.md#33---supervisory-commands) control, and the latter enables [real-time](/docs/tech/telemetry.md#32---real-time-commands) control by multiple clients.
-Supporting this use cases is critical for allowing human and auto-sequence interoperability.
+Supporting this use case is critical for allowing human and auto-sequence interoperability.

 Event channels manage their own, independent index.
 As opposed to sensor data,